Ingimarsson/can-mqtt-bridge/README.md

 # can-mqtt-bridge

-**Note:** this program is incomplete.

 This program listens for messages on a CAN bus interface, decodes them according to a DBC file and forwards them to an MQTT broker.
 The DBC file must include an MQTT topic in the comment field of each signal.

 The program is written for a real-time telemetry system for a racecar, but can surely be used in many other scenarios.

 ## Installation

-First you will need to install the following dependencies.
+First you will need to install the following libraries.

  - dbcppp
- - paho-mqtt
+ - paho.mqtt.cpp

 Now you can compile the program.

-    $ g++ can-mqtt.cpp -o can-mqtt -ldbcppp
+    $ g++ can-mqtt-bridge.cpp -o can-mqtt-bridge -ldbcppp -lpaho-mqttpp3 -lpaho-mqtt3as

 ## Usage